Vegan Egg Salad (Tofu Egg Salad)

 Here are a few twists you can add to this classic eggless salad.

-3. Pesto eggless salad: Omit the fresh dill and add in a tablespoon of prepared vegan pesto.
+3. Pesto vegan egg salad: Omit the fresh dill and add in two tablespoons of prepared vegan pesto.
 Two easy options are the Trader Joe’s Vegan Kale, Cashew & Basil Pesto or the Sprouts Vegan Organic Basil Pesto.

 How long will this recipe keep?